Kambodia91/Hoverboard-firmware-hack-FOC-MASTER-SLAVE/README.md

 ---
 ## Example Variants

-- **VARIANT_USART**: The motors are controlled via serial protocol (e.g. on USART3 right sensor cable, the short wired cable).
+- **VARIANT_USART**: The motors are controlled via serial protocol (e.g. on USART1).
 The commands can be sent from an Arduino.
 Check out the [hoverserial.ino](/Arduino/hoverserial) as an example sketch.

 Of course the firmware can be further customized for other needs or projects.